Game classification: Physical education

+Games further divided as per the physical activity are mainly divided into three categories: soft active sports, medium active sports, and highly active sports.

 Video games

 There are several methods of classifying video games, alongside the system of video game genres commonly used by retailers and player communities.

 Solomon puts forward a "commonsense, but broad" classification of video games, into simulations (the game reflects reality), abstract games (the game itself is the focus of interest), and sports.
 In addition to these, he points out that games (in general, not just video games) fall into classes according to the number of players.
 Games with two players encompass board games such as chess.
 Games with multiple players encompass card games such as poker, and marketed family games such as Monopoly and Scrabble.
 Puzzles and Solitaire are one-player games.
 He also includes zero-player games, such as Conway's Game of Life, although acknowledging that others argue that such games do not constitute a game, because they lack any element of competition.
 He asserts that such zero-player games are nonetheless games because they are used recreationally.

 Another method, developed by Wright, divides games into the following categories: educational or informative, sports, sensorimotor (e.g. action games, video games, fighting and shoot 'em up games, and driving and racing simulators), other vehicular simulators (not covered by driving and racing), strategy games (e.g. adventure games, war games, strategic simulations, role-playing games, and puzzles), and "other".

 A third method, developed by Funk and Buchman, and refined by others, classifies electronic games into six categories: general entertainment (no fighting or destruction), educational (learning or problem-solving), fantasy violence (cartoon characters that must fight or destroy things, and risk being killed, to achieve a goal), human violence (like fantasy violence, but with human rather than cartoon characters), nonviolent sports (no fighting or destruction), and sports violence (fighting or destruction involved).